-Melissa Koke, Vice President of Sales and Marketing, is currently in preparation to take the helm as President of Koke New Century, Inc., the parent company that owns QSL Print Communications, instaprint, and Quick Service Auction Printing (QSAP).
+Melissa Koke, Vice President of Sales and Marketing, is currently in preparation to take the helm as President of Koke New Century, Inc., the parent company of QSL Print Communications, instaprint, and Quick Service Auction Printing (QSAP).
 As a fourth-generation printer, from a family that has been printing in Lane County since 1907, Melissa has CMYK ink running through her veins.

 In The Company of Women